A Brief History of Allotments in

 The long, slow struggle of the advocates of allotments eventually bore some fruit with the passing of the first major act, the Select Vestries Act (1819), which gave Churchwardens and Poor Law Overseers the authority to purchase or lease up to 20 acres of land and let it to the poor and unemployed of the parish as allotments.
 Unfortunately, there was no significant take up of this opportunity, not helped by the reticence of some farmers to give up land for this purpose and the distrust of labourers who feared that their wages would be reduced as a result of having parochial land.
 This apprehension was not totally without foundation, as some farmers made threats not to employ people with allotments.

 Estimates vary as to the total number of allotment sites by 1830.
 Burchardt, the historian, conservatively suggested in The Allotment Movement in England 1793-1873 that there were probably no more than 100.
-However, data from the FACHRS project (2009) have made him minded to up this figure.
-Overall, Wiltshire was the main hotbed of activity, Northamptonshire led the way in the Midlands, but there was little happening in the North West.Some Progress (1830-1873)
+However, data from the FACHRS project (2009) have made him consider increasing this figure.
+Overall, Wiltshire was the main hotbed of activity, while Northamptonshire led the way in the Midlands, but there was little happening in the North West.Some Progress (1830-1873)

 Life was getting progressively harder for the rural poor as wages were being reduced.
 The reasons for this reduction included: a surplus of labour with the return of soldiers after the Napoleonic Wars and automation in the form of the threshing machine.
 These factors, coupled with bad harvests in 1829 and 1830, led to the Swing Riots of 1830 and 1831.
 Captain Swing (some say an entirely mythical figure) led the initial riots in East Kent that quickly spread across Southern England, resulting in the burning of hayricks, the destruction of threshing machines, coupled with acts of robbery and burglary.
 The rioters were harshly dealt with: 19 people were executed, and over 1,000 were either jailed or transported to Australia.